StefanLeng/gurps-gridless/README.md

 ![token configuration](tokenConfiguration.png "Token Configuration")

-The Module requires the GURPS Game Aid System and the About Face Module.
+The Module requires the GURPS Game Aid System and the About Face Module (at least version 3.26.5).

 ### Tips for gridless play
 In the Foundry scene set the Grid Type to gridless, the Grid Scale to 1, the Grid Unit to Yd and the Grid Size to the number of pixel for 1 yard.